Quick Start

 5. Try a Different Algorithm Combination

 Switch the Rhythm Pattern to Euclidean and the Perforation Method to Fibonacci.
 Change the scale to Kumoi.
-You’ll hear a completely different character — evenly-distributed rhythms filtered through self-similar gaps over a Japanese pentatonic.
+You’ll hear a completely different compositional character — evenly-distributed rhythms filtered through self-similar Fibonacci gaps, over a Japanese pentatonic.

 When you have a texture you like:

-- Use your DAW’s MIDI capture/recording to grab RESERVOIR’s output in real-time
+- Use your DAW’s MIDI capture/recording to capture RESERVOIR’s output in real-time

-- Or use the Export MIDI button to write the current generation to a MIDI file (one track per layer)
+- Or use RESERVOIR’s Export MIDI button to write the current generation to a MIDI file

 RESERVOIR produces raw compositional material.
-The real creative work begins when you route different layers to different instruments, edit the exported MIDI, and build arrangements around it.
+The real creative work begins when you route different layers to different instruments, edit the exported MIDI, and build arrangements around RESERVOIR’s algorithmic output.